ajmalwali7/myquizz-v2.0/README.md

 # Quizzical v2.0
 Quizzical v2.0 is a modified version of myQuizz web application.
 I have added some more functionalities to this one.
 Which is that you can select which type of quiz you want to take, so this is a more fun web app than the other one.
+You can find the previous version a myQuiz repository on my profile.

 # About Quizzical v2.0